A classic Spaghetti and Meatballs recipe adapted from the fabulous Lidia Matticchio Bastianich.

 - Salt and pepper to taste.

 - Bring to a full simmer and let cook for about 30 minutes, stirring occasionally.
 Taste and adjust seasonings to preference.
+Continue to cook over low heat.

 - To prepare the meatballs, loosely crumble the beef into a large bowl.
 Sprinkle the breadcrumbs, ⅓ cup grated parmesan, chopped parsley, garlic, salt and pepper over the beef.
 Add the beaten egg, and using clean hands, GENTLY combine ingredients.
 Try not to mash the ingredients together.
 I think the meatball texture is much better when they are not mashed to death.